c-coh/dead_code_opt/README.md

 You can run the compiled LLVM file with `lli filename.ll &> filenameExecution.log` to obtain a log file showing the console output of running the program (`filenameExecution.log`).
 You can omit `&> filename.log` to instead print the output to the console.

+You can convert the LLVM IR to LLVM bytecode with `llvm-as filename.ll -o filename.bc &> filenameBytecode.log` to obtain the compiled LLVM bytecode for the LLVM IR and a log file showing the console output.
+You can omit `&> filenameBytecode.log` to instead print the output to the console.

 Note that the above commands assume that your file to run are in the base directory of the project.
 If this is not the case, use file paths to route to the correct file for compilation and execution.

 ### Required Packages